ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 In the Advanced settings, you can configure the resource allocation settings (shares, reservation, and limit) to determine the amount of virtual CPU (vCPU), memory, and storage resources provided for a VM.

-For more information, see [Edit Virtual Machine Properties](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-FA8C101E-241E-41A5-A3C3-83BDBB4467F1.html){: external}.
+For more information, see [Edit virtual machine properties](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-FA8C101E-241E-41A5-A3C3-83BDBB4467F1.html){: external}.

 ### Using IBM templates
 {: #shared_vcd-ops-guide-ibm-templates}